google/googletest/docs/reference/assertions.md

 `ASSERT_DOUBLE_EQ(`*`val1`*`,`*`val2`*`)`

 Verifies that the two `double` values *`val1`* and *`val2`* are approximately equal, to within 4 ULPs from each other.
+Infinity and the largest finite double value are considered to be one ULP apart.

 ### EXPECT_NEAR {#EXPECT_NEAR}